hardikszaveri/CarPriceRegression/README.md

 <h3>Conclusion</h3>
 <p>
-*  Year & Transmission features have strong postive impact on price of a vehicle.
+*  Year & Transmission features have strong positive impact on price of a vehicle.
 *  Fuel feature has strong negative impact on vehicle price.
 *  Maximum available vehicles belong to Gas fuel type category.
-*  Odometer has negative impact on vehicle price means vehicle price decreases with odometer value incrases
+*  Odometer has negative impact on vehicle price means vehicle price decreases with odometer value increases
 *   There exist vehicles with value 0 and duplicate samples which are outliers for dataset
 </p>